Bury St Edmunds County High School: Languages

 The school also has a specialism in languages with an Able and Talented focus.

 The school offers Latin, French, German, Japanese, Russian and Spanish for all pupils with Italian in the Sixth Form.
 It runs an overseas exchange programme to Kyoto in Japan, the Ancona region of Italy, Guadalajara, Spain and the Rhineland area of Germany.

 The German exchange with the Amos Comenius School in Bonn is the longest running German exchange programme by a state school having started in 1967.

 The Japanese programme, one of the longest running in the Country, having started in 1970's with the exchange starting in 1985, involves annual language and scientific exchanges, summer camps and extensive cultural activities between Japan and Bury St Edmunds.

-The school runs a Modern Foreign Language outreach programme with its feeder Middle Schools in West Suffolk where able and talented pupils take part in workshops and activity days hosted at County Upper during the course of the academic year.
+The school runs a Modern Foreign Language outreach programme with its feeder Middle Schools in West Suffolk where able and talented pupils take part in workshops and activity days hosted at County High during the course of the academic year.